 7.9.5 For the avoidance of doubt, dedicated servers made available under this Contract will remain our property at all times.

-7.10 Email services are provided as value added.
-(Unsupported)
+7.10 Email services are provided as value-added and are unsupported.

 7.10.1 Where the Services we provide to you include email transmission, storage and/or management services: